harlyq/aframe-sprite-particles-component/README.md

 The particle systems uses a cyclic pool of (**spawnRate * maximum(lifeTime)**) particles and particles that have expired are recycled to become new particles.
 This impacts the draw order, because a new particle may actually be recycled from a much older particle and hence be drawn before the previous particle.
 Typically it is not a problem, but it may explain why a particle system appears different after the first loop.

 The object3d name matches the attribute name used to define the component e.g. "sprite-particles" or "sprite-particles__fire".
-If the particle system is world relative, then the object3d is attached to the sceneEl, and will be the id name followed by the attribute name e.g. "box_sprite-particles" or "bonfire_sprite-particles__fire".
-If there is no id for the particles then a unique number will be used e.g. "sprite-particles2", "sprite-particles5".

 If the a-entity containing the particle system also contains some other geometry, then **editorObject** will do nothing because we won't override the other geometry.

-In the Inspector it is not possible to click on particle systems that are world relative, because they are attached to the scene element, rather than an a-entity.

 The shader for the particles is optimised to use only the code required for a given set of shader attributes, so it is no longer (as of v0.3.4) possible to add new attributes after creation (attributes can still be changed in the Inspector).
-However, there are no problems changing attributes that existed when the component was created (except *relative* and *overTimeSlots*).
+However, there are no problems changing attributes that existed when the component was created (except for *overTimeSlots*).

 When using **model** the particles spawn at random points on the surface of the model.
 Each triangle is given even weighting, so on average a large triangle will have as many particles as a small triangle.